-A man is being taken to Lakes District Hospital with moderate injuries following a skydiving incident near Queenstown.
+A woman has been taken to Lakes District Hospital with serious injuries after reportedly being hit by a car in central Queenstown.

 The efforts of 13 Glenorchy women who added their names to a petition that earned New Zealand women the right to vote were recognised at a ceremony yesterday.

 More than 150 people have had their say on a plan to future-proof Frankton over the next three decades.